mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-zookeeper/index.md

 ### Installation
 From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/), select the desired version of Zookeeper and click Deploy.

-Here is an example of what should appear in the Kommander UI, the dialog is populated with sensible defaults:
+Here is an example of what should appear in the Kommander UI, the dialog is populated with appropriate defaults:

 ![Zookeeper Service Install Configuration](/dkp/kommander/1.3/img/platform-services-zookeeper-config-dialog.png)